About the Program

-The master’s program, through coursework and thesis options, lets students strengthen their foundational education and prepare for technical careers in industry and government or for advanced study at the doctoral level.
+The M.S. program, through course-work and thesis options, lets students strengthen their foundational education, prepare for technical careers in industry, or prepare for advanced study at the doctoral level.

 Application Materials required: